Last Updated on October 22, 2024 by Aaron von Frank

 1. Mallard-derived ducks, Anas platyrhynchos domesticus.
 Mallards are native to subtropical and temperate regions throughout the world but were first domesticated in Southeast Asia.

 2. Muscovy ducks, Cairina moschata domestica.
-Native to warm/tropical regions of the Americas.
-Muscovies are useful warm-climate ducks, but they’re actually considered an invasive species in the US.
+Muscovies are native to warm/tropical regions of the Americas (primarily Central America).
+However, they’re only native to southern Texas in the United States.
+Muscovies are useful warmer-climate ducks, but they’re actually considered a prohibited invasive species in most of the US.

-From here on, when we say “ducks,” we’re specifically referring to Mallard-derived domesticated breeds, NOT Muscovies or wild Mallards.
+Therefore, we — and most backyard and pet duck people — raise Mallard-derived duck breeds.
+So from here on when we say “ducks” in this article, we’re specifically referring to Mallard-derived domesticated breeds, NOT Muscovies or wild Mallards.

 Sweeping generalizations are impossible given breed variability